Kenny0215/AI-Based-OOTD-For-Online-Shoppers/README.md

 The **AI-Based OOTD for Online Shoppers** system focuses on:

-- **Recommendation Intelligence** — generating suitable outfit combinations using AI/ML models.
+- **Recommendation Intelligence** — generating suitable outfit combinations using rule-based knowledge.
-- **Visualization Experience** — providing realistic outfit try-on simulation through VTON techniques.
+- **Visualization Experience** — providing realistic outfit try-on simulation through VTON techniques using GenAI API call.
 - **Conversational Assistance** — enabling users to communicate with the system using a chatbot interface.
-- **Integration for Online Retail** — connecting the modules into a unified platform that supports potential e-commerce applications.

 > The project does not include real-time e-commerce transactions but focuses on the intelligent fashion recommendation pipeline.